pachyderm/pachyderm/examples/ml/gpt-2/README.md

 ## Model training

-As mentioned we'll be using OpenAI's gpt-2 text generation model, actually we'll be using a handy wrapper:
+As mentioned, we'll be using OpenAI's gpt-2 text generation model -- actually we'll be using a handy wrapper:
 [gpt-2-simple](https://github.com/minimaxir/gpt-2-simple).

-The code for this is in [train.py](link) and looks like this:
+The code for this is in [train.py](./train.py):

 ```python
 #!/usr/local/bin/python3